 Just because an owner absolutely adored a dog does not necessarily mean the best gift is a huge memorial portrait to be hung prominently above the fireplace.
 Keep in mind the individual tastes of the grieving owner and try to give sympathy gifts that are conducive to the situation.

-Finding Sympathy Gifts for Loss of a Dog
+Finding Sympathy Gifts for Someone Whose Dog Has Died

 There are plenty of resources available to find an appropriate gift for a grieving pet owner.